-- Function: To develop targeted services, including prevention, early casefinding, treatment, and monitoring for persons at risk of developing chronic conditions such as diabetes and hypertension. - The Diabetes Program provides to those persons with diabetes supportive services including screening and referral for definitive diagnosis, joint medical management, education, informational materials, and diet counseling.
+Function: To develop targeted services, including prevention, early case-finding, treatment, and monitoring for persons at risk of developing chronic conditions such as diabetes and hypertension.

+■ The Diabetes Program provides to those persons with diabetes supportive services including screening and referral for definitive diagnosis, joint medical management, education, informational materials, and diet counseling.

 Program staff identify and assess the extent of problems associated with diabetes and find available resources to deal with the problems.
-Insulin is provided at no charge to Type I diabetics who are 21 years of age or younger and to gestational diabetics of any age.
-Insulin at a flat rate charge is available to diabetics over 21 years of age.
+Insulin is provided at no charge to diabetics who are 21 years of age or younger and to gestational diabetics of any age.